oiraqi/eas/P1-Big-Picture/README.md

 ### MVC Model
 <p align="center"><img src="MVC.png"><br/><b>Figure 3.
 MVC Model</b></p>

+#### Note
+MVC is not specific to the server side or to the multi-tier model, but it enhances them.
+Any software (even a simple standalone app) must control input (C), process it (M) and output results (V).
+Separating the three as three independent but interacting modules is nothing but MVC.

 #### Discussion: Advantages?
 Drawbacks?

 ### SOA Model
 <p align="center"><img src="SOA.png"><br/><b>Figure 4.
 SOA Model</b></p>

+#### Note
+SOA is not specific to the multi-tier architecture, but enhances it.

 #### Discussion: Advantages?
 Drawbacks?